 Once you file the paperwork, you need to serve your spouse.
 This is where all the pertinent documents are delivered to your soon-to-be ex and where you make your intentions known.
 A variety of ways to accomplish this exist, and there will also be a deadline for a response.

 Related Reading: Preparing For an Initial Consultation With a Divorce Lawyer

 Discovery And Divorce Hearings

-Even though fictional legal dramas are fond of game-changing last-minute reveals, the divorce court likes to make sure both parties have equal access to any relevant information.
+Even though fictional legal dramas are fond of game-changing last-minute reveals, divorce court likes to make sure both parties have equal access to all relevant information.

 This pre-trial disclosure of facts and information is called discovery.
 It’s a key part of all legal actions, including divorce hearings.

 A painstaking process, discovery adds time and expense to a case, but it often proves invaluable.

 Discovery in divorce hearings compels each side to reveal what evidence and information they have.
 You have a number of ways to accomplish this.
 Interrogatories, or written questions from one spouse to the other, are common.
 As are depositions, in-person statements given under oath.